 My Challenge Progress:

-The Winter COYER Challenge hosted by Michelle and Berls of Because Reading Is Better Than Real Life lasted through January & February and I committed to reading five (4) books.
+The Winter COYER Challenge hosted by Michelle and Berls of Because Reading Is Better Than Real Life lasted through January & February and I committed to reading four (4) books.
 I ended up reading seven (7).

 1. One by One by Ruth Ware